 \begin{theorem}\cite{rocha2022number} Let $f: \mathbb{T}^3 \rightarrow \mathbb{T}^3$ be a $C^2$-partially hyperbolic diffeomorphism, dynamically coherent with compact central leaves with one periodic leaf with irrational rotation number then: \begin{enumerate} \item[(1)] Either there is unique measure of maximal entropy $\mu$, moreover $\lambda^c(\mu)=0$ and $f$ is conjugate to rotation extension of Anosov homeomorphism or \item[(2)] $f$ admits exactly two ergodic measures of maximal entropy.
-Both measures are hyperbolic and have opposite sign of center Lyapunov exponent. \end{enumerate} \end{theorem} In the present paper, we address the problem of the number of ergodic measures of maximum entropy with zero central Lyapunov exponent for partially hyperbolic diffeomorphisms with compact central foliation on $\mathbb{T}^3$, and we characterize the support of these measures.
-In Theorem \ref{Teo1}, using the transitivity hypothesis, we show that such a system admits at most two ergodic measures of maximal entropy with zero central Lyapunov exponent.
-Moreover, we establish the following dichotomy: either the support of such measures is $\mathbb{T}^3$ or the support is the orbit of a compact periodic su-torus.
-In Theorem \ref{teo2} we show that if the system has a transversely hyperbolic $su$-torus, then the number of ergodic measures of maximal entropy can be two or three.
+Both measures are hyperbolic and have opposite sign of center Lyapunov exponent. \end{enumerate} \end{theorem} In the present paper, we address the problem of the number of ergodic measures of maximal entropy with zero central Lyapunov exponent for partially hyperbolic diffeomorphisms with compact central foliation on $\mathbb{T}^3$, and we provide a characterization of their supports.
+In Theorem~\ref{Teo1}, assuming transitivity, we prove that such systems admit at most two ergodic measures of maximal entropy with zero central Lyapunov exponent.
+Moreover, we show a sharp dichotomy: the support of these measures is either the entire $\mathbb{T}^3$ or the orbit of a compact periodic $su$-torus.
+In Theorem \ref{teo2}, we show that if the system has a transversely hyperbolic $su$-torus, then the number of ergodic measures of maximal entropy can be either two or three.